-Key Clubs: VABA Bruins (spring tryout-based club that is part of overall VABA program), Vizion Sports Association, Crusaders, Cville Cavaliers.
-Team Thrill Cville, an offshoot of the DC-area organization was active before COVID but does not seem to have returned.
+Key Clubs: VABA Bruins (spring tryout-based club that is part of overall VABA program), Vizion Sports Association, Team Chaos, Crusaders, Cville Cavaliers, Charlottesville Savages.
 Nearby cities also have clubs – Richmond (River City Reign), Lynchburg (Hill City Crash), Harrisonburg (Lace ‘Em Up).
 It can be hard to find online information about many of these clubs!

 Key Girls-Only Clubs: Cap City Ballerz West

-Current Well-Known Charlottesville-Area Players: Various UVA players (Malcolm Brogdan, Joe Harris, Mamadi Diakete, Kyle Guy, Ty Jerome)
+Current Well-Known Charlottesville-Area Players: UVA MBB and WBB teams and former Hoos playing professionally (Malcolm Brogdan, Joe Harris, Mamadi Diakete, Kyle Guy, Ty Jerome)

-Retired Well-Known Charlottesville-Area Players: Ralph Sampson (UVA), Bryant Stith (UVA), Corey Alexander (UVA).
+Retired Well-Known Charlottesville-Area Players: Ralph Sampson (UVA), Bryant Stith (UVA), Cory Alexander (UVA).